 Check in with yourself.
 Ask, “What’s in my control?
 What is not?”

 In the airport, neither I nor my son could change the flight delays or the fact that we would miss our next flight and have to fly the next day.
 We could, however, choose to make the situation positive, thus reducing stress and anxiety.
 But how to make it positive?
-By living in the moment (yes, even thought the moments at first seemed negative).
+By living in the moment (yes, even though the moments at first seemed negative).

 Choose your perspective.